XcollR/ISS-Location/README.md

 # ISS-Location
 Just messing around with the ISS api.
 Just for testing in a terminal.
 By default it's in Spanish.
+Make sure you have installed the library 'geopy' -> $ pip3 install geopy

 ---
 ## COMMANDS